WokLibCodeClub/breakout/step05-building_the_blocks/README.md

 ```
     for block_col in range(8):
 ```
 but make sure this line is indented from the outer **for** loop as this loop has to run *inside* the outer loop.
 This will set the variable **block_col** in turn to 0, 1, ..., 7.
 When we have set the column number we can calculate the x coordinate of the blocks in that column (because all blocks in the same column have the same x coordinate).
 For the x coordinates of columns 0 to 7 we want a sequence which goes 2, 102, 202, ..., 702.
-Use the column number, column spacing (100) and coordinate for the first column (2) to write an almost identical sum which produces this sequence.
+Use the column number, column spacing (100) and x coordinate for the first column (2) to write an almost identical sum which produces this sequence.
 You can adapt the simple Python code above to check you have the correct sum.

 #### 4. Use your calculations to make blocks on the screen